-21.18 Leases (the Branch is the lessee)
+20.13 Leases (the Branch is the lessee)

-From January 1, 2019, assets and liabilities arising from a lease are initially measured on a present value basis.
+Assets and liabilities arising from a lease are initially measured on a present value basis.
 Interest expense is recognized in profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
 The ROU asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.